kota5140/kota5140/README.md

 ### Hi there 👋 I'm Kota Urushigaki

 - 🎓 Computer Science major (at 4th year) @ The University of Osaka
+- 🎓 Exchange for 2 semesters @ Technical University of Munich
 - 🛡️ Aspiring Security Engineer (Red Team)

 ---